 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
-The casing depth is unknown as well as grouting of the entire annulus.
+Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
+A GWUDI or Ground Water Under the Direct Influence of surface water has not been made because the system has not submitted requested testing data to the Agency.